Gravitational waves from patterns of electroweak symmetry breaking: an effective perspective: Effective models

 where $m_{\Phi_2}^2= \mu_2^2 + \lambda_{12}v^2/2$ is the mass of the additional scalar field $\Phi_2$.
 The effective potential with radiative corrections of this model is given later in \eqref{eq:VeffD6withoutCSI}.

 We note that Ref.~\cite{Postma:2020toi} suggests FOPT may be difficult in the model with a loop-level matching.
 According to their work, the FOPT requires the balancing between the dimension-four and dimension-six terms via $\frac{1}{4}\frac{U}{M^2}\frac{c_i\kappa^2}{16\pi^2}\sim \frac{m_h^2}{v^2}\sim0.12$ with $c_i$ = 1/2 (1) for a real (complex) scalar, where $U$ and $M$ correspond to the Higgs boson coupling to the heavy field and the mass parameter of heavy field, respectively.
-On the other hand, the parameter region for a valid EFT expansion requires $\frac{U}{M^2}\ll1$ and $\frac{c_i\kappa^2}{16\pi^2}\ll1$, therefore, they concluded that the FOPT cannot be generated in the model.
-However, the model has some scalar fields which contribute to the dimension-six term via the number of loop diagrams.
-Therefore, the FOPT can be realized in the parameter region which can satisfy the condition of a valid EFT expansion.
+On the other hand, the parameter region for a valid EFT expansion requires $2c_{kin}v^2<1/2$ and $|a_8|v^2/a_6<1$, where $c_{kin}$, $a_6$ and $a_8$ are high dimensional operators for kinetic term, dimension 6 and 8 terms, respectively.
+Since the conditions also limit to $U/M^2$ and $c_i\kappa^2/16\pi^2$.
+Therefore, they concluded that the FOPT cannot be generated in the model.
 At this time, we do not take into account other higher dimensional operators involving with the kinetic term.
-Such operators may contribute to the experimental constraints with respect to oblique parameters, like the Eq.~(\ref{oblique}).